The Game Awards 2025: Esports and creators

+Honorary award

+The Game Changer award was given to the organization Girls Make Games, which supports girls to pursue careers in the video game industry.
+The award was accepted by Ellie Freeman and Monica Paredes.

+Multiple nominations and awards

 Multiple nominations

-Clair Obscur: Expedition 33 received 12 nominations, the most in the show's history.
-Other games with multiple nominations included Death Stranding 2: On the Beach and Ghost of Yōtei with seven, and Hades II with six.
-Sony Interactive Entertainment had 19 nominations, more than any other publisher, followed by Kepler Interactive with 13 and Electronic Arts with 10.
+Clair Obscur: Expedition 33 received 13 nominations, the most in the show's history.
+Other games with multiple nominations included Death Stranding 2: On the Beach and Ghost of Yōtei with seven, and Hades II and Hollow Knight: Silksong with six.
+Sony Interactive Entertainment had 19 nominations, more than any other publisher, followed by Kepler Interactive with 14 and Electronic Arts with 10.
 Microsoft Gaming's subsidiary companies—Bethesda Game Studios and Xbox Game Studios—received a combined nine nominations.
 Netflix and PlayStation Productions both received two nominations for their television series in Best Adaptation.